 As of August 2017, programs were required to implement a research based, coordinated coaching plan for all education staff.
-We have five individuals that are employed as coaches.
-Each of these ladies have a minimum of a baccalaureate degree in Early Childhood or a related field, which is the requirement for this position.
-Our coaches are trained in Practice Based Coaching and the majority are already CLASS reliable or will be attending training for their reliability.
-All sites have a coach assigned to them which we feel has contributed to the improvement of Action Pact CLASS scores.
+We had four individuals that were employed as coaches.
+Each of these ladies had a minimum of a baccalaureate degree in Early Childhood or a related field, which is the requirement for this position.
+Most coaches were trained in Practice Based Coaching and the majority were already CLASS reliable or were scheduled to attend training for their reliability before the early COVID shutdown.
+All sites have a coach assigned to them which we feel has contributed to the improvement of action pact CLASS scores.

 Teachers are provided one-on-one coaching and mentoring so that new training lessons are incorporated into daily routines and teaching.
-Through a consistent, systemic and guided approach, coaches present feedback in a supportive and non-judgmental manner that engages each teacher.
+Through a consistent, systemic, and guided approach, coaches present feedback in a supportive and non-judgmental manner that engages each teacher.
 Working together, the coach and the teacher develop an individualized plan which results in enhanced classroom interactions and classroom environments.
 The coach and the coachee create shared goals and prepare an action plan for achieving them.
 Focused observations are based on the action plan.
 The coach provides support of the teacher's growth and development through reflection and feedback.
-Through this collaborative partnership our teachers are provided support, rapport and trust, choices, ongoing communication and support successes.
+Through this collaborative partnership our teachers are provided support, rapport and trust, choices, ongoing communication, and support successes.